 Santa Fe didn’t become an art powerhouse overnight—like most facts about the city, this one has a long backstory.
 Artists first began to migrate to Santa Fe in the late 1800s, mesmerized by the landscape, the culture, and the adobe architecture.
 This trend never really stopped, and the city embraced it with the establishment of the New Mexico Museum of Art in 1917.

 Today, The City Different is home to an extensive array of museums and immersive art experiences and a whopping 250+ galleries, 100 of which are located on the winding half mile of Canyon Road.
-Though it's been true forever, in 2021, Santa Fe was named the world's best city for galleries and museums.
+Though it's been true forever, Santa Fe was named the world's best city for galleries and museums by an independent study in 2021.
 During the summer, Santa Fe also presents a number of art festivals and markets you do not want to miss.

 Experience it: If you’d like to meet local artists, visit Santa Fe on a Friday night, when many galleries—especially in the summer—host public openings.
 Since the Canyon Road galleries are right next door to each other, this is the ideal place to begin exploring the city’s art scene.
 Meanwhile, if you’re looking for more contemporary art, head to the Railyard Arts District.